Videotape: Quad

 Many early videotape recordings were not preserved.
 While much less expensive (if repeatedly recycled) and more convenient than kinescope, the high cost of 3M Scotch 179 and other early videotapes ($300 per one-hour reel) meant that most broadcasters erased and reused them, and (in the United States) regarded videotape as simply a better and more cost-effective means of time-delaying broadcasts than kinescopes.
-It was the four time zones of the continental United States which had made the system very desirable in the first place.
+It was the four time zones of the continental United States that had made the system very desirable in the first place.

 Some early broadcast videotapes have survived, including The Edsel Show, broadcast live on October 13, 1957 and An Evening With Fred Astaire which aired on October 18, 1958 and was the oldest color videotape of an entertainment program known to exist until the discovery of the October 8, 1958 episode of the Kraft Music Hall hosted by Milton Berle.
-The oldest color videotape known to survive is the May 1958 dedication of the WRC-TV studios in Washington, D.C.).
+The oldest color videotape known to survive is the May 1958 dedication of the WRC-TV studios in Washington, D.C.
 In 1976, NBC's 50th-anniversary special included an excerpt from a 1957 color special starring Donald O'Connor; despite some obvious technical problems, the color tape was remarkably good.
 Some classic television programs recorded on studio videotape have been made available on DVD – among them NBC's Peter Pan (first telecast in 1960) with Mary Martin as Peter, several episodes of The Dinah Shore Chevy Show (late 1950s/early 60s), the final Howdy Doody Show (1960), the television version of Hal Holbrook's one-man show Mark Twain Tonight (first telecast in 1967), and Mikhail Baryshnikov's classic production of the ballet The Nutcracker (first telecast in 1977).

 Types C and B

 The next format to gain widespread usage was 1 in Type C videotape introduced in 1976.
 This format introduced features such as shuttling, various-speed playback (including slow-motion), and still framing.
 Although 1 in Type C's quality was still quite high, the sound and picture reproduction attainable on the format were of slightly lower quality than Quad.
 However, compared to Quad, 1 in Type C machines required much less maintenance, took up less space, and consumed much less electrical power.

 In Europe, a similar tape format was developed, called 1 in Type B videotape.
-Type B machines use the same 1 inch tape as Type C but they lacked C's shuttle and slow-motion options.
+Type B machines use the same 1-inch tape as Type C, but they lack C's shuttle and slow-motion options.
 The picture quality is slightly better, though.
 Type B was the broadcast norm in continental Europe for most of the 1980s.